josePhoenix/website/content/articles/2014-11-23-recovering-signals-from-unevenly-sampled-data.md

----
-title: Recovering Signals from Unevenly Sampled Data
+Title: Recovering Signals from Unevenly Sampled Data
-excerpt: "Time-series data collected by astronomers typically has irregular gaps, usually because of ground conditions (like sunrise) getting in the way.
-The Lomb-Scargle algorithm allows observers to tease out periodicities in their data, even when it has gaps that would introduce noise in a Fourier transform-based approach."
+Summary: Time-series data collected by astronomers typically has irregular gaps, usually because of ground conditions (like sunrise) getting in the way.
+The Lomb-Scargle algorithm allows observers to tease out periodicities in their data, even when it has gaps that would introduce noise in a Fourier transform-based approach.
----

 In this post, we will reconstruct a time-varying signal that we can't measure at consistent intervals.
 A lot of the tools in time-domain signal analysis are